Monday, April 10, 2006

 And so, with this view of Mustafa's world, I suppose our very idea of missions around the world is changing.
 We’ve always sent out well meaning people from this church congregation and that, to places hither and yon, where over time they learn the language, adapt to the customs, and hope beyond hope that they’ll be accepted in a new and strange land, and if so, that some day they’ll be permitted to share the good news of Jesus.
 Of course, God has seen fit to accomplish much through this, but curiously, now, perhaps through a new kind of church, He has also seen fit to bring people like Mustafa (and others who will be described in the pages that follow) to our very own backyard.
 Each with their own story of untold struggle, persecution, and pain.
 Stories that, in fact, need to be told; and, well, this seems like a good place to start telling them.

-We pray and hope that people like Mustafa find Jesus here, not because we force Jesus upon him, but because he lives in our town now and he's come to us for help and we happen to be in a position to do just that, thanks to a creative God who knows all about timing and what a vast redistribution of resources looks like.
 And it just so happens that Mustafa, and others, well, they trust us, and we hope beyond hope that some day they’ll ask why we would do such a thing, why we would do any of it -- and when we explain why, that they’ll trust the very Jesus who causes our hearts to well up with love for them.
 And, yes, we pray that some day they’ll be permitted to return home to their own native land, newly equipped and ready to re-emerge into their very own culture; to not only bring justice, but to share the good news of a Savior who made it all possible.

 Yes, some day.